Mac Collins (designer): Work and career

 The early success Collins' Iklwa chair, which the designer has described as "a throne to inspire empowerment in the face of oppression", led to commissions and collaborations with British and international companies and institutions.
 Collins received the Saltzman prize, a £5,000 bursary, and his Iklwa, Concur, and Jupiter chairs were exhibited in the London Design Museum.
 In 2021 he also received a "Black British and POC artist grant" from the British artist and designer Samuel Ross.

-In addition to furniture manufacturer Benchmark, his work has been edited by the Finnish brand Vaarnii and exhibited at Side Gallery, The New Craftsmen, Stems Gallery, Harewood House, the Venice Biennale, and Discovered, another exhibition at the Design Museum, curated by Wallpaper* magazine and the American Hardwood Export Company (AHEC).
+In addition to furniture manufacturer Benchmark, his work has been edited by the Finnish brand Vaarnii and exhibited at Side Gallery, The New Craftsmen, Stems Gallery, Harewood House, the Venice Biennale, and Discovered, an exhibition at Design Museum that was curated by Wallpaper* magazine and the American Hardwood Export Company (AHEC).

 His sculptural piece, titled "Runout", which was exhibited at the British Pavilion of the Venice Biennale, was inspired by the game of dominoes.
 He described the piece as "an ode to The Limekiln, a pub in Nottingham where he plays dominoes with local Caribbean men."

 Collins lectures at both Nottingham Trent University and Northumbria University.

 He has said, "I'd like to think I'm having success regardless of my skin colour."